JohnSnowLabs/spark-nlp/README.md

 - 8.2 ML & GPU
 - 8.3 ML & GPU
 - 8.4 ML & GPU
+- 9.0 ML & GPU

-NOTE: Spark NLP 3.1.x is based on TensorFlow 2.4.x which is compatible with CUDA11 and cuDNN 8.0.2.
+NOTE: Spark NLP 3.2.3 is based on TensorFlow 2.4.x which is compatible with CUDA11 and cuDNN 8.0.2.
 The only Databricks runtimes supporting CUDA 11. are 8.x ML with GPU.

 ## EMR Support